Kenshin9977/Discord-Overlay/README.md

 ## Compatibility
 You should only need to have a DirectX 11 capable GPU to run the program.

+## Setup
+- Run the .exe
+- Within Discord go to user settings ► Game activity ► Add it ► Select "Discord Overlay".
+- Also in Discord, user settings ► Overlay ► Check "enable overlay in game".
+- Within OBS add a capture window source and select Discord Overlay.
+- Add a chroma key filter to the Discord Overlay source, set the HTML color to 2e3136, similarity to 1, accuracy to 1, opacity to 74, contrast to 0.39 and the rest of the values to default.

 ## Why not use Discord Streamkit ?
 The people behind Streamkit clearly never really used it.
 The link it generates works only for the specific room of the specific server you targeted.
 It means that if you move to another room/server you need to recreate another link.